willvieira/forest-IPM/README.md

 # forest-IPM

-Integral projection model for trees species of eastern north American
+## Integral projection model for the trees of eastern north America